pydr4/MiniProject/README.md

 ﻿# MiniProject

-This is a multi-dimentional report project made using SSRS, SSMS, and Microsoft SQL as a part of Business Intelligence course offered at George Brown College
+This is a multi-dimentional report project made using SSRS, SSMS, and Microsoft SQL as a part of Business Intelligence course offered by George Brown College